svenyonson/swagger-editor-tabs/README.md

 ## Problems

 1. The "save" mechanism in the editor only lets you download the document as "~/Downloads/openapi.yaml".
-Then you have to rename/move to the desired location.
+You then have to rename/move to the desired location.

 2. Has to be run in a browser window